 Embrace the culture.
 Culture shock is very real and very terrifying.
 In order to overcome this, begin by learning as much as possible about the culture of your new home.
 Read books, observe local customs, and do not be afraid to ask questions.
 Culture shock is commonly linked to depression and other mood disorders, so do not be ashamed if you are feeling down and do not be afraid to seek help.

-Here at Your Agora, we understand the challenges faced by ESL educators in the industry today.
+Here at Your Agora, we understand the challenges for ESL teachers in the industry today. in the industry today.
 Creating a positive teaching environment is the first step to improving the ESL program at your school.
 Fun activities, lesson planning, teacher collaboration, and generating new ideas are simplified by our program designed by teachers, for teachers!

-Try out our free platform for ESL teachers to automatically solve many common problems so your teachers have more time to do what they do best… teach!
+Try out our free platform for ESL teachers to automatically solve many common problems faced by teachers in classroom teaching so they have more time to do what they do best… teach!